TRADITIONAL MOUNTAINEERING

 A suggested minimum standard news advisory for all backcountry travelers

 Visitors are reminded to tell a Responsible Person where they are going, where they plan to park, when they will be back and to make sure that person understands that they are relied upon to call 911 at a certain time if the backcountry traveler has not returned.
 If you become lost or stranded, mark your location and stay still or move around your marked location to stay warm.
-Do not try to find your way until you are exhausted, or worse yet - wet.
+Do not try to find your way, becoming exhausted or worse yet - wet.
 Wait for rescuers.

 THE MISSION of TraditionalMountaineering.org